cookie1599/cookie1599/README.md

 - 🔭 I’m currently working on Propertree.id and Teaching at STT Terpadu Nurul Fikri
-- 🌱 I’m currently learning Backend Development using Go, PHP and C++
+- 🌱 I’m currently learning Backend Development using Go, and PHP

 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...